a_skyline2

 1870

-Now based in High Park St. LRO holds plans for building dated 1869.
+Now based in High Park St. LRO holds plans for building dated 1869, and records from 1903-1945.
 Gill BROMLEY explained that although the address was High Park St, most pupils used the entrance in Pengwern St. Separate infant and junior schools until the early 1990s when the schools amalgamated under the leadership of Pete STEPHENS.

 St Simon's CE